ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>In this article, I am going to deep dive into the React world and what is the core value proposition of React, what is React reconciler…</blockquote>

 <h3>3.
-Advanced React Component Design with TypeScript - <a href="https://medium.com/漸強實驗室-crescendo-lab-engineering-blog/advanced-react-component-design-with-typescript-b679b85ad719" target="_blank" rel="noopener noreferrer">link</a></h3>
+Interviewer: Senior Developer?
+Let’s See How You Handle This Code Challenge - <a href="https://medium.com/@rahuulmiishra/interviewer-senior-developer-lets-see-how-you-handle-this-code-challenge-496d6de9358a" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `😼ViPro👻`**
+✍️ **posted by `राहुल मिश्रा`**

-<blockquote>Let’s explore what sparks might fly when TypeScript and React come together.</blockquote>
+<blockquote>Why Experience Alone Isn’t Enough: The Art of Continuous Improvement</blockquote>

 <h3>4.
-NextJS 14 for Dummies: A Beginner’s Guide to the Latest Version - <a href="https://medium.com/@shantotrs/nextjs-14-for-dummies-a-beginners-guide-to-the-latest-version-9894d77c0afa" target="_blank" rel="noopener noreferrer">link</a></h3>
+7 helpful array methods while working with complex data in reactjs - <a href="https://medium.com/@mroman7/7-helpful-array-methods-while-working-with-complex-data-in-reactjs-7bedf74c8c18" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Touhidur Rahman`**
+✍️ **posted by `Roman`**

-<blockquote>If you’re new to Next.js or haven’t yet explored its latest version, NextJS 14, you’re in the right place!
-Whether you’re a complete…</blockquote>
+<blockquote>Reactjs is a powerful front-end library for building complex apps with good developer experience(DX).
+While working with large data, we…</blockquote>

 <h3>5.
 React 19 is coming, what’s new? - <a href="https://medium.com/stackademic/react-19-is-coming-whats-new-79e2d4b948e4" target="_blank" rel="noopener noreferrer">link</a></h3>